pierky/ipdetailscache/README.md

 Requirements / Third-party Libraries
 ------------------------------------

-Part of this work is based on Google Python IP address manipulation library (https://code.google.com/p/ipaddr-py/).
-You can install it using pip: `pip install ipaddr`.
+Part of this work is based on Google Python IP address manipulation library (https://code.google.com/p/ipaddr-py/) and Jeff Ferland IPy library (https://github.com/autocracy/python-ipy).

+You need either ipaddr or IPy; version 0.2 of this library tries to import ipaddr and falls back on IPy.

+You can install them using pip:
+- `pip install ipaddr`
+- `pip install IPy`

 Usage
 -----